 To truly unpack this game’s essence through its level design, I will have to delve even further into certain specific gameplay aspects, but I will also be positioning several of Blinx‘s worlds alongside one another and delve into their connections and contrasts.

 The very first level is the closest Blinx ever comes to the ideal version of itself.
 By level 2, its design will already be tearing itself apart at the seams, but for one brief, glorious, painless moment, the game is fully functional, albeit not at its most caveat-filled fun.
 Blinx clumsily grafts exploratory elements onto a linear, more arcade-like whole, and nowhere is that more apparent than in that first level, which might as well be a straight line that happens to have a couple entirely optional paths branching off.
-This is obviously pretty boring in isolation, but when taken in the context of having returned to it after playing later levels, and that will happen because forced replayability in the name of extending the game’s length is the name of the game here, one realizes that this utter straightforward simplicity prevents the developers from getting in their own way.
+This is obviously pretty boring in isolation, but when taken in the context of having returned to it after playing later levels, and that will happen because forced replayability for the sake of extending the game’s length is the name of the game here, one realizes that this utter straightforward simplicity prevents the developers from getting in their own way.
 One realizes that minimizing the spacial expanse and exploratory opportunity enables them to access something at least resembling the cathartic Sonic Adventure-esque blast-and-dash experience that Ohshima and Artoon were envisioning, building on the course completion groundwork laid by 80s arcade games.

 The time limit and its corresponding grading system, another aspect that feels at least to me like a stylistic tie to Sonic, creates the expectation and motivation to complete the levels quickly.
 The time limit is here because it was in arcade platformers, and the secret areas are there because they were present in 3D platformers.
 The exploration at its best is its least intrusive, rendered optional both structurally (literal deviations along a straight path) and motivationally with only one particular kind of nonessential collectible as the main reward, the carrot on the stick of replayability.
 Never apparently do these developers consider the contradiction of the time limit and the exploration both being present, how each tugs on the other until both are loose and unsatisfying.
 Indeed, it is also never considered that even the base mechanic of stopping to collect ammo obstructs the inertia of level progression.
 So what is it about level 1-2 specifically that makes the brokenness of the game’s core design so apparent?
 A brief experience of exploring off the beaten path is incorporated into the central progression of Blinx reaching the goal zone, and it ponderously stops his momentum dead in its tracks.
 It helps one to better understand the first level, that it was only nigh-uninterrupted movement that brought about any joy for me or synchronicity of design from the game.
 Certainly the combat couldn’t achieve that.

 The aforementioned secret medals are the player’s primary goal for the exploratory component of the game.
 There are a total of 80 medals, and the rewards for them are staggered at being earned after collecting ten medals, then twenty, then forty, and then all eighty.
 For all the time and effort that it took to collect those first two sets of medals, what are our hard-earned rewards?
-Two extremely short12 clips of Tom-Toms doing funny poses set to a laugh track.
+Two extremely short13 clips of Tom-Toms doing funny poses set to a laugh track.
 A throwaway motivation for a throwaway feature.
 However, the real punchline to the secret medal collecting doesn’t come until one learns, most likely not firsthand, just what the reward for having all 80 of them is.
 It unlocks, finally, a Sweeper that has all of the upgraded attributes in one, from the stronger power to the elemental attacks.
 Or rather, it unlocks the ability to purchase that Sweeper.
 For 90,000 gold.
 Even when the game affords the possibility of streamlining being accessible, it is ensured that it could not possibly be accessed until there is no use for it.
 And for good measure, it’s paywalled.

 Despite lacking the painless simplicity of World 1 and being rather ugly and disorienting visually, the cave world is probably the overall highlight of Blinx as an experience.
 This is due to a confluence of factors, such as being early enough in the game that they’re not yet throwing too many monsters at the player all at once, making use of larger space in a way that is structured and neither confusing nor overly tight, and perhaps most notably, the sheer presence of the aforementioned central sand mechanic that is unique to this world, easy to recover from, and is to some extent iterated upon across the world’s three levels, like some sort of…compelling, competent game.
 Even the hidden areas manage to hit a sweet spot, providing not only powerful pieces of ammo and those darned secret medals, but also direct shortcuts that typically only skip a bit of environmental chaff and not any monsters that need to be defeated, actually at least trying to bring the 3D exploration back around to working with the intended fast pace of the levels.